 During childhood, kurloke will share almost every meal they catch with their nursery siblings.
 Even their smaller catches, which would barely be a mouthful on their own, will often be given away.

-In adulthood, when they live with their partners, they will dedicate special parts of their territory for feeding and will bring food back to this space to share.
+In adulthood, when they live with their partners, they will dedicate special parts of their territory for meals and will bring food back to this space to share.
 They will take turns holding their catches so that others can rip off large chunks to swallow.
-They often catch more than they need to, simply so they can spend time eating together.
+They often catch more than they need to, simply so they can spend more time eating together.

 When a kurloke dies, their body is torn apart and scattered in areas where lots of their prey live.
 This fertilises the land and feeds and carnivorous animals and insects.